 - Ambiguity, silence, or pre-ticked boxes and inactivity to cancel on the part of the customer is not defined as consent.
 Further, individuals must explicitly and actively opt-in for the use, processing management, and storage of their personal data.

-5. Much clearer, and robust processing requirements: The GDPR gives further the right to individuals to receive “fair and transparent” details and information regarding how their personal data will be used, this includes:
+5. Much clearer, and robust processing requirements: GDPR compliance gives further the right to individuals to receive “fair and transparent” details and information regarding how their personal data will be used, this includes:

 - All the relevant details related to the data controller, including contact details, must be readily available to the individual.